Why Deutsche Bank Can’t Just Shake Off Its Problems

 With costs coming down, Sewing now expects the bank to be profitable this year.
 However, management hasn’t dared to say when exactly it expects revenue to stop falling.
 Von Moltke has conceded that generating a 10 percent return on tangible equity may take more time than previously planned.
 The bank’s staff will also be keen to hear details of the weak investment banking result on their pay as the bank has said there will be no large bonuses if performance doesn’t warrant them.

 7. How much time does the bank have?

 Not a lot.
 While several large investors have said Sewing has at least a few months to deliver on his promises, they also say he has little margin for error, according to people familiar with their thinking.
 That applies even more to Supervisory Board Chairman Paul Achleitner, who has presided over a steep drop in the bank’s shares since taking over in 2012.
 Achleitner drew harsh criticism from shareholders at the bank’s annual meeting in May, when investor advisory firm Glass Lewis said he has “one last chance” to fix the bank.

 8. Is there a Plan B?

 Some analysts and investors favor a transformational merger, such as with cross-town rival Commerzbank AG.
-That seems unlikely for now.
-Deutsche Bank is too busy with its current restructuring.
-Its low share price means any merger would buy them a much smaller stake in the resulting company.
+Other scenarios including European competitors have been discussed as well.
+All of that seems unlikely for now because Deutsche Bank is too busy trying to make itself profitable again.
+The low share price means any share-based merger would buy it a much smaller stake in the resulting company.
 However, people inside and outside the bank see a merger as an attractive longer-term option.
 Another scenario, recently floated by an investor and dismissed by the bank, envisaged a split of the retail operations from the investment bank and selling or merging the individual parts with other banks.